Peglegs/Qamba/README.md

 Cooper-->ability to add uploads to spotify playlists and offline playlists(? not connected to spotify) + Voting alg. + guitar tabs

 Andreas-->storing uploads in DB and possible voting alg.
+MERGE MASTER

 Eric-->Templates + Make pretty